-If you're trying to get an idea as to how much loft insulation will cost you, then you've come to the right place!
+If you're trying to get an idea as to how much a loft insulation cost will be, then you've come to the right place!.

-In this article we've provided a breakdown of insulation prices for all the different types you can choose from and make a decision of which is the best loft insulation for you!
+In this article we've provided a breakdown of insulation prices for all the different types you can choose from (such as fibreglass insulation) and make a decision on which is the best loft insulation for you!

 Read the guide below!